HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 There are likely a number of other ways that the Conjecture engine can probe the state of the system under test to determine interesting potential behaviours, especially in combination with glass box testing features.

+I think there are a lot of potentially interesting research directions in here - especially if this is combined with the glass box testing.
+Given that I haven't even been able to make this perform acceptably in the past, the first one would be to see if I can!

+This will also require a fair bit of practical experimentation to see what works well at actually finding bugs and what doesn't.
+This is one area in particular where a corpus of open source projects tested with Hypothesis will be extremely helpful.

 #### Other testing abstractions

 Despite Hypothesis primarily being a library for property based testing, the core Conjecture engine actually has